Carlo Muñoz

-Carlo Muñoz ([muˈɲos]; born 24 February 1978) is a Filipino-born American actor.
+Carlo Muñoz ([muˈɲos]; born 24 February 1978) is a Filipino actor.

 Early life

 Muñoz is the middle child of Louie Muñoz and Patricia García.
 Muñoz's older brother is actor Leandro Muñoz.
 His younger brother Angelo also appeared in some TV shows in the Philippines.
 His father is a brother of actress Tita Muñoz.

 Career

 While in college, Muñoz started working as a commercial model and appeared in local TV ads including Del Monte and Coca-Cola.

 In 1996, he joined ABS-CBN's Talent Center and was one of the new actors introduced under Star Circle Batch 6.

 Muñoz played the titular character of the "Hello, Billy" advertising campaign by PLDT.
 The series followed the romance of Billy and Gracia in the United States, revealed through overseas telephone conversations with his nosey mother in the Philippines, and the couple's eventual homecoming and marriage.
 The advertising campaign, which later expanded to radio and print, ran between 2000 and 2001.